JNisk/airGLMs/README.md

                                                         metabolite5
                                              "metabolite5 ~ gender"

-A full log of the selection process, including stepwise AIC values, can be found in the output file (default: `results.txt`).
+A full log of the selection process, including stepwise AIC values, can be found in the output file generated during the run (default: `results.txt`).

 ## In-depth description